Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 Operators look at the cost spread and ask the obvious question: "My fryer is small.
 Can I get away with a vapor hood over it?"
 The answer is no, and there are two reasons your contractor will tell you to size up.

-One: the building inspector will flag it.
+One: the building inspector flags it.
 The hood type goes on the mechanical drawings, the drawings go through plan review with the city, and the inspector walks the site before opening.
 Every step in that chain catches a vapor hood over a fryer.
-You don't pass plan review, you don't pass the rough-in inspection, and the fire inspector won't sign off on the pre-opening walk.
-Redesign mid-build adds 4-8 weeks and tens of thousands of dollars — a new hood, a new permit revision, sometimes a new ceiling because the welded duct routing is different from the sheet-metal one.
+You don't pass plan review, you don't pass the rough-in inspection, and the fire reviewer won't sign off on the pre-opening walk.
+Redesign mid-build adds 4–8 weeks and tens of thousands of dollars — a new hood, a new permit revision, sometimes a new ceiling because the welded duct routing is different from the sheet-metal one.

 Mid-size restaurants often run both side by side: a grease section over the cookline and a vapor section over the dishpit, sometimes built into one continuous hood housing for a clean ceiling line.
 They share a wall but each side gets its own duct, its own fan, and its own controls.
 The grease side has fire suppression; the vapor side doesn't.
 From the floor it looks like one hood.
 Mechanically and on the inspector's punchlist, it's two.